Islam in the United Kingdom: Associations

-Practice

-Proselytization
+Proselytisation

-It is estimated that 5,200 Britons convert to Islam annually, with a total of about 100,000 converts in 2013.
-For men, prisons have proven a fertile ground for conversions.
-About 13% of the prison population, or over 11,000 prisoners, are Muslims, disproportionately higher than the general population.
+An estimated 5,200 Britons convert to Islam each year, with around 100,000 converts reported by 2013.
+For men, prisons have been a notable setting for conversions.
+Approximately 18% of the British prison population, or over 14,000 prisoners, are Muslims, disproportionately higher than the general population.
 The proportion of Muslims in the UK prison population rose from 8% in 2002 to 15% in 2016.
+According to the UK prison officers' union in 2013, some Muslim prisoners in the UK had allegedly forcibly converted fellow inmates to Islam in prisons.
+There have been multiple cases of non-Muslim prisoners threatened with violence with "convert or get hurt" being a commonly used phrase by Muslim gangs according to an independent report published by the government.
 A 2010 report by the Chief Inspector of Prisons stated that 30% of the Muslim prisoners interviewed had converted to Islam while in prison, some of whom were "convenience Muslims" who adopted the religion in order to get benefits available only to Muslims.
+Other reasons why inmates may convert include wanting protection in wings where Muslim gangs are prevalent, the ability to go to chapel, and access to different foods.
+Around 1 in 5 Muslim prisoners in the UK are now white.

 Mosques in the country are sometimes seen as ethnic clubs which are not welcoming of new converts but there have also been recent convert led mosques.
+A study in 2023 found that amongst some schools, there were tensions between Hindu and Muslim pupils.
+Hindu students were labelled as "kaffirs" and threatened to either convert or face "hell for disbelievers".